-Young Equestrians is a national riding club for teenagers set up by The British Equestrian Federation's Legacy programme and is delivered in partnership with The Pony Club (PCUK) in order to provide social, informal clubs for young people offering riding and training opportunities.
+Launched in 2015 our Young Equestrians Club is part of a national riding club for teenagers set up by The British Equestrian Federation's Legacy programme and is delivered in partnership with The Pony Club (PCUK) in order to provide social, informal activities for young people offering riding and training opportunities.

 Our Valley Farm Young Equestrian's Club could be for you if: